AI Pharma Integration Azure

 Azure Document TranslationFormat preservation (maintains tables, layouts), custom model support for domain terminology, batch processing capability

-Veeva-native integrationDocuments stay in regulated system; no manual export/import; audit trail preserved
+Veeva-native integrationDocuments stay in the regulated content management system; no manual export/import; audit trail preserved

 Human-in-the-loopAI generates draft; domain experts validate.
 Required for regulated content, but validation is faster than creation